The History of Agent Orange

 Veterans Dioxin and Radiation Exposure Compensation Standards Act of 1984

 The Veterans Dioxin and Radiation Exposure Compensation Standards Act of 1984 was enacted to address VA’s lack of regulations regarding claims for service connection based on veterans’ exposure to dioxin during their service in Vietnam.
-The Act specifically addressed herbicides that contained dioxin, which not all of the herbicides used in Vietnam contained, but was a component of Agent Orange.
-The Act instructed VA to study the herbicides and create regulations as to who could receive benefits and for which diseases they could receive benefits.
-This was the first time Congress acted on legislation for herbicide exposure.
+The Act specifically addressed herbicides that contained dioxin, which, while not all the herbicides used in Vietnam contained, was a component of Agent Orange.

 Nehmer v.
 Department of Veterans Affairs